Fueling Chicago’s Economic Growth

 In 2018, the Civic Committee helped support a successful $132 million federal grant request to jumpstart the first phase of the 75th Street CIP.
 The Transportation Task Force supports the completion of the 75th CIP and other critical CREATE projects to bring improved passenger rail operations and increased efficiency and capacity to our nation’s freight system.

-The Civic Committee supported work done by the Illinois Department of Transportation (IDOT) to adopt performance management in 2017-2018 and continues to work with other stakeholders to require all recipients of transportation revenues to adopt performance-based programming processes.
+The Civic Committee supports efforts that will require the Illinois Department of Transportation (IDOT) to adopt a comprehensive performance management system and continues to work with other stakeholders to require all recipients of transportation revenues to adopt performance-based programming processes.

-The Civic Committee Transportation Task Force supported the creation of and participated in the City of Chicago’s New Transportation and Mobility Task Force, chaired by former U.S. DOT Secretary Ray LaHood.
-The task force’s report is the first attempt by the City of Chicago to comprehensively consider new mobility options and set out a timeline for study, piloting, and adoption of emerging transportation technologies.
+The Civic Committee Transportation Task Force supported the creation of, and participated in, the City of Chicago’s New Transportation and Mobility Task Force, chaired by former U.S. DOT Secretary Ray LaHood.
+The Task Force’s report helped bring new mobility options to Chicago and is helping inform other city and region-wide planning exercises that will guide Chicago’s post-COVID recovery.

 The Civic Committee’s Transportation Task Force supports its project and policy priorities by working with a diverse set of stakeholders and interests to create policies, funding, and actions that move these priorities ahead.
 The Task Force is currently building coalitions with business, labor, environmental, and planning groups to promote smart federal and state policies that meet the vision and principles the Task Force was created to bring about.